replicatedhq/replicated-field-labs/instruqt/delivering-as-an-appliance/04-using-the-configuration/assignment.md

 [Templating in the Admin Console](https://docs.replicated.com/reference/template-functions-about) is a big topic and an in-depth treatment would take it's own lab (or three).
-I'm going to explain the basics that we need to use here, building on the glimpse we had when setting up conditional fields on the configuration screen.
+We'll go over the basics that we need to use here, building on the glimpse we had when setting up conditional fields on the configuration screen.

 ### Setting Helm Chart Values